erru-lt/erru-lt/README.md

-Currently learning game development with C# and Unity Engine. :computer: :video_game:
+Game developer with C# and Unity Engine. :computer: :video_game:

 <!---
 erru-lt/erru-lt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.